blamie/EntropyVerify/README.md

 ### Building from Source

-To build a production-optimized release binary:
+To build a release binary:

 ```bash
 # Clone the repository